MarkLogicUniversity/MLW_2018_Cloud_Workshop/AWS/unit3-pause-cloudformation/README.md

 3. Enter `1` for the **Nodes per Zone** parameter.
 4. Continue with steps 6 through 10 in the **Pause your CloudFormation Stack** section.

+## Summary
+You can pause and resume MarkLogic clusters to save on EC2 instance costs and resources.
+This is useful for intermittent usage such as development, test and QA purposes.
+Using CloudFormation templates enable you to quickly pause, resume and scale up MarkLogic clusters.

+## Quiz
+1. AWS CloudFormation templates create:
+	1. MarkLogic EC2 instances.
+	2. Elastic Block Storage (EBS) for MarkLogic data and configuration.
+	3. An AWS Elastic Load Balancer that distributes requests to MarkLogic Evaluator Nodes (Application Servers).
+	4. All of the above.
+2. You can pause an EC2 instance but cannot pause an entire MarkLogic cluster.
+	1. True.
+	2. False.
+3. Healthy MarkLogic EC2 instances that are ready to be contacted display an Elastic Load Balancer status of:
+	1. Ready.
+	2. InRange.
+	3. InService.
+4. When viewing a CloudFormation stack, you'd select the main stack to:
+	1. Update the MarkLogic CloudFormation stack parameters.
+	2. Get the URL for the MarkLogic Admininstrative Interface on port 8001.
+	3. View the resources created such as the Elastic Load Balancer.
+	4. All of the above.

+(Answers to Quiz)
+1) 4.
+2) 2.
+3) 3.
+4) 4.